 The values and ethics that made this country great will be taught in this school.
 It is important that the value of the human soul is not overlooked.
 A happy child is one who has a balanced life in all three areas: mind, body, and soul.

 These include, but are not limited to: a sense of pride in achievement, a sense of responsibility, a sense of trust and security based upon reasonable limits, a belief in the spirit of individualism in tune with a practice of brotherhood and respect, and respect for our nation, its leaders, our flag, and our common heritage.
 Mrs. Johnson has been able to successfully educate children during her forty plus years of teaching because she tries to see children as God sees them.
 Activities that include teachings about wisdom from Proverbs as well as stories from the Bible that teach life’s lessons will be included with our literature.
 God has blessed Mrs. Johnson all these many years and given her success in teaching children… she will acknowledge Him and the blessings He brings to life.

+To increase marketability, students in all secondary grades are required to participate in advanced-level classes and multiple STREAM (Sciences, Tech, Reading, Engineering, Arts, Math) classes, clubs, and activities.
 Throughout a student’s middle and high school years, he is required to write weekly.
 He is also reading at least one hundred pages of a classic in literature.
 Because of this requirement, Lawton Academy has enjoyed ten years of 100% of its high school students being ready for college English/writing, as reported by the ACT five-year trends.